wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 ### Confirm your Azure public cloud environment

 If you set up your Azure tenant in a specific Azure cloud environment, such as the Azure China Cloud or an Azure US Government Cloud, you are using a non-public cloud.
-To set up tenant-attach, you must be using a standard Azure public cloud environment.
+To set up tenant attach, you must be using a standard Azure public cloud environment.
 If you set up Microsoft Intune following a standard process, such as following the free trial (mentioned above), you are using the Azure public cloud.

 > [!NOTE]
 > The **Upload to Microsoft Endpoint Manager admin center** option, which will be described later in this module, is disabled for Microsoft Azure China 21Vianet (Azure China Cloud) and Azure US Government Cloud.